luizbgomide/sovereign/equipment.md

 If the entry contains a percentage, treat that as the chance that one such item exists.

-Goods that are meaningfully different from each other are counted separately, thus a 1500-population town can sell the party 3 short swords (7g each) *and* 3 Battle Axes (7g each) per month.
+Goods that are meaningfully different from each other are counted separately.
+Thus, a 1500-population town can sell the party 3 Short Swords (7g each) *and* 3 Battle Axes (7g each) per month.

 This chart represents the party's ability to both buy *and sell* in a market, so a party has a 5% monthly chance to be able to sell a 750g emerald in a village with a population of 400.